-Dawn: Yes, so diets, diet used to mean just what you eat in which case everybody has a diet, right, it’s their pattern of eating.
-But nowadays, diet means the intention manipulation of our eating behaviour and also our exercise behaviours in order to create body shape change.
+Dawn: Yes, so diets, the diet used to mean just what you eat in which case everybody has a diet, right, it’s their pattern of eating.
+But nowadays, diet means the intentional manipulation of our eating behavior and also our exercise behaviors to create body shape change.
 So with all my clients I’m like, “Throw out the diet” and we’re not going to focus on weight loss because there's no proven method of weight loss.
 What we’re going to do is focus on being healthy.
 And what does being healthy mean?
 It means having great energy, right?
 So eating foods that give you energy rather than take energy away.

 Dawn: It's getting good sleep.
 It’s moving in a way that creates joy and not stress.